JoosepAlviste/dotfiles/README.md

 ## Installation

 ```
-git clone git@github.com:JoosepAlviste/dotfiles.git .dotfiles
+git clone git@github.com:JoosepAlviste/dotfiles.git dotfiles

 cd .dotfiles
 chmod +x makesymlinks.sh
 ./makesymlinks.sh
 ```

+This will symlink all of the files and folders inside `dots/` into your home folder prefixed by `.` and everything from `config/` to your `~/.config/` folder.

-The next time you start `vim`, it will automatically install Plug as well as trigger PlugInstall in order to install plugins.
+The next time you start `vim`, it will automatically install Plug.
+You might need to manually run `:PlugInstall` in order to install plugins.

 ## Update